carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 In this example, index `0` is the `ok` label, and index `1` is `nok`.
 Therefore, the prediction above indicates that Donald Trump image is `ok`, with score `0.8072742819786072`.

+If we want to predict multiple images from the command line, we would issue:

+`python images_to_json.py -o request.json <image1> <image2> ...`, which also results in a `request.json` object.
+Then, we will run again `gcloud ml-engine predict --model tasty_images --json-instances request.json` to view the predictions for all encoded images.

+## 5. Using Tensorboard.

+From the command line, we will run:

+`tensorboard --logdir=GCS_PATH/training`

+which translates to:

+`tensorboard --logdir=gs://wellio-kadaif-tasty-images-project-images/carles/tasty_images_carles_20170419_184854/training`

+and then visualize it in `http://localhost:6006/`